tarcieri/momentum/README.md

-## What is Picard?
+## What is Momentum?

-Picard is a high performance asynchronous networking framework built for the Clojure programming language.
-Picard is still very young and currently only supports HTTP, however there are plans to make it more generic for arbitrary network programming.
+Momentum is a high performance asynchronous networking framework built for the Clojure programming language.
+Momentum is still very young and currently only supports HTTP, however there are plans to make it more generic for arbitrary network programming.

-Currently, Picard provides:
+Currently, Momentum provides:
   * An HTTP server abstraction
   * An HTTP client abstraction
   * An HTTP proxy abstraction